cwarden45/Bastu_Cat_Genome/README.md

 I placed an order for 3 tests on 3/11/2023.
 This a day after Bastu's checkup where the vet said that Bastu showed good kidney function (especially for her age).

 The kits arrived on 3/20/2023.

+I started to work on collecting samples on 3/25/2023.
+Each kit contained 2 strips.  *I encountered a problem with Bastu trying to bite the strip, which caused damage to the pad used for an accessment*.
+This involved throwing out both strips for the first kit.